tonethar/IGME-430-Fall-2024/projects/project-1.md

 ### XX-A. links
 - GET endpoints
-  - Array of ALL elements
+  - Array of ALL resources
-  - One random element
+  - One random resource
-  - Most recently added element
+  - Most recently added resource
-  - One element found by name - exact match search
+  - One resource found by name - exact match search
-  - One element found by name - case insensitive search
+  - One resource found by name - case insensitive search
-  - One element found by name - bad name - returns a 404 JSON object
+  - One resource found by name - bad name - returns a 404 JSON object
+  - One resource found by id
-- HEAD endpoints
+- HEAD endpoints that return the required headers
-  -
+  - list all 3 supported endpoints